fly-apps/bumblebee-model-harness/README.md

 # Harness

-This is a minimal Elixir Phoenix web application that only exists to host a Machine Learning model on a Fly.io Machine with an attached GPU.
+This is a minimal Elixir Phoenix web application that only exists to host a pre-trained Machine Learning model on a Fly.io machine with an attached GPU.
 The purpose is to make the model and GPU accessible to a separate Elixir application that is clustered with this app.
 In this way, this app is just a harness for the following:

 - Fetching the ML model (from HuggingFace)
 - Caching the downloaded model on a volume attached to the machine